 If you’re looking for the best beach access without worrying about finding a parking spot in crowded lots, use a boat as your means of transportation.
 Not only will you avoid the busy parking areas, but you will have access to beaches that are not accessible by car.
 Anchor your vessel at the beach and unload your foldout chairs and umbrella, unwind to the sound of nature.
-Here is a complete guide to anchoring a boat at the beach.
+Here is a complete guide to anchoring boat on beach.

 - To successfully anchor a boat at the beach, this requires two anchors a bow and a stern anchor.
+Make sure to buy a pair of the best beach anchor for boat.

 - The stern anchor can also be a Danforth style because it is the best anchor for anchoring a boat; however, a stable tree, rock, or another form of an anchor will also work just as well.